-The 1/2 inch round-over bit with ball bearing you have is the tool for this job, Simply adjust the router base up or down to allow for a gentle roll over.
+The 1/8 inch radius round-over bit with ball bearing you have is the tool for this job, Simply adjust the router base up or down to allow for a gentle roll over.
 Test the cut on a piece of scrap wood.
+Note: 1/8 inch is the early 1950 look.
+By 1953 the round over is 3/16 radius.

-Before you begin, examine the outside edge of the body, ii must be smooth.
-If there is router "chatter" visible tale a sanding block and sand the perimeter until it is all smooth.
+Before you begin, examine the outside edge of the body, is must be smooth.
+If there is router "chatter" visible take a sanding block and sand the perimeter until it is all smooth.
 Be careful around the neck pocket area.
 The reason?
 The ball bearing is going to follow the outside edge exactly, what ever bumps exist will be duplicated in the rounded edge.
 It can be sanded later, but its easier to do it now.

-Simply run the router around the edge, top and bottom I generally give each two passes, it creates a smoother surface.
+Simply run the router around the edge, top and bottom I

+generally give each two passes, it creates a smoother surface.

 Now, there is one area that you must be extremely careful.
 Where the rounded over edge flows into the edges of the neck pocket, you will have to stop routing BEFORE you get to these edges.
-This final 1/4 inch has to be hand shaped because the 1/2 inch radius changes and flows into a square edge on the bottom where the neck plate will go.
+This final 1/4 inch has to be hand shaped because the 1/4 inch radius changes and flows into a square edge on the bottom where the neck plate will go.
 On the top it flows into the thin edges of the neck pocket.

-To shape these small areas, I use a 1 inch piece of dowel, (round wood) wrapped with 180 grit sand paper.
+To shape these small areas, I use a 1 1/4 inch piece of dowel, (round wood) wrapped with 180 grit sand paper.
 Use it like a file and be gentle, move slowly.